Preventing Skin Cancer: High School- and College-Based Interventions

 About the Systematic Review

-This Task Force finding is based on evidence from a Community Guide systematic review published in 2004 (4 studies with behavioral outcomes, search period January 1966 – June 2000) combined with more recent evidence (17 studies with 27 arms, search period June 2000 – May 2011).
-It updates and replaces a previous Task Force finding on Education and Policy Approaches in Secondary Schools and Colleges.
+The Task Force finding is based on evidence from a Community Guide systematic review published in 2004 (Saraiya et al., 4 studies with behavioral outcomes; search period January 1966 – June 2000) combined with more recent evidence (17 studies with 27 arms, search period June 2000 – May 2011).
+The systematic review was conducted on behalf of the Task Force by a team of specialists in systematic review methods, and in research, practice, and policy related to preventing skin cancer.
+This finding updates and replaces the 2001 Task Force finding on Education and Policy Approaches in Secondary Schools and Colleges.

 Included studies found generally mixed intervention effects across the entire body of evidence including: